resthub/resthub.org/backbone-stack.rst

     _.mixin(_.str.exports());
     _.str.include('Underscore.string', 'string');

-You can use the _.sprintf() function to have some replacement in your labels.
+You can use the _.sprintf() function in order to have some replacement in your labels.

 labels.js